Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 picture the success
 pit of success = place where it’s easier to do the right thing than the wrong thing Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
-As old generations pass away, new ideas are accepted and the scientific consensus changes. planning fallacy porn poverty -- Sherman Alexie = It sucks to be poor, and it sucks to feel that you somehow deserve to be poor.
+As old generations pass away, new ideas are accepted and the scientific consensus changes. planned obsolescence = Instilling in the buyer the desire to own something a little newer, a little better, a little sooner than is necessary https://en.wikipedia.org/wiki/Planned_obsolescence#History planning fallacy porn poverty -- Sherman Alexie = It sucks to be poor, and it sucks to feel that you somehow deserve to be poor.
 You start believing that you're poor because you're stupid and ugly.
 And then you start believing that you're stupid and ugly because you're Indian.
 And because you're Indian you start believing you're destined to be poor.
 It's an ugly circle and there's nothing you can do about it.
 Poverty doesn't give you strength or teach you lessons about perseverance.
 No, poverty only teaches you how to be poor.